.

-Is an ancient celtic art form (one of the "High Arts" formerly).
-It has a multifacted history of use including, education of both children and adults, history keeping, law making, conflict resolution, community decision making and mental healing.
-Many of these uses are still applied by tellers today, especially in the New World.
+Storytelling has a multifacted history of use, playing its part in education of both children and adults, history keeping, law making, conflict resolution, propaganda, community decision making, community cohesion, personal counselling and entertainment.
+Many of these uses are still applied by tellers today.

 The Cèilidh